ANDYzytnb/GuessTheNumber/README_EN.md

 3. The project was open-sourced on 2024-09-23.

 4. Initially, this project was started due to school tasks.
 After many updates, it was decided to change the project to a public open source project.

+## About MacOS

+I can't provide support for MacOS for now.
+If you really want to try it, you can try to create a fork.
+Use the Debug feature of Codespaces in your fork.